virennitkkr/RestTemplate-API-Automation-Framework/README.md

 This will give your repository a more specific focus and help others understand that the framework is centred around RestTemplate.

+Run the Test Suite:
+Once you have the testng.xml file ready, you can run it using IDEs like IntelliJ or Eclipse or through Maven.
+Maven Command:
+If you're using Maven, run the tests with the following command: **mvn test -DsuiteXmlFile=testng.xml**

 **For More details:** Please email me viren.nitkkr@gmail.com